Arlodactyl/Aotearoa-Treasures-Ltd/README.md

-# Aotearoa Treasures Inventory Management System
-## Project by Arleia, Bailey, Oskar
-## Overview

-This repository contains the source code for the **Aotearoa Treasures Inventory Management System**, a C++ application developed for Aotearoa Treasures Ltd. The system is designed to help manage inventory levels and customer purchases across three physical stores: Wellington CBD, Christchurch, and Auckland.

----

-#Admin Access# as of 150/06

-- Login with hard-coded credentials (ADMIN/PASSWORD)
-- Browse store products (select a store, view product list)
-- Manage Roster submenu
-- Add Staff
-- Delete Staff
-- Show All Staff Scheduled (formatted table)
-- Roster Staff Functions (placeholder)
--Back out to main menu

-#Customer Access as of 15/06

--Register a new account or sign in with username/password -Browse store products (select a store, view numbered product list) -Add items to cart by product number and quantity -View Cart (see itemized list, subtotals, and total) -Account Details placeholder (future feature)
--Sign out (which also clears the cart)

-## Technologies Used

-- **Language:** C++
-- **Development Tools:** Visual Studio Community 2022
-- **Version Control:** Git & GitHub
-- **Project Management:** Trello

----

-## Todo

-- Add a cart for user and its able to store multiple purchases (DONE - ARLEIA)
-- User is able to purchase a product from the store
-- User is able to search for a product within the selected store, exp.(Search function in [Struct] store)
-- User is able to view a summary of there spending, exp.(view summary function in [Struct] User)
-- Add a notifaction feature inside admin menu (To see all stock below values of 5)
-- System shouldn't be able to see any negative values

-- Bailey - "I think thats all thats left really, can discuss on Monday"
------ Arleia
-- Persistent cart with multiple items
-The global vector<CartItem> cart plus addToCart() lets a user accumulate as many different products (and quantities) as they like before checkout.
-Purchasing products
-purchaseCart() deducts each item from stock, totals up the price, records it in the current user’s totalSpent, and clears the cart.
-In-store search
-Store::searchProducts(keyword) scans the selected store’s product list and displays any matches.
-Viewing spending summary
-After login you can choose “Account” to call User::viewSummary(), which prints the user’s cumulative spend.
-Admin low-stock notifications
-In the Admin Panel, option 3 “Low Stock Alerts” walks every store’s inventory and lists anything below 5 units.
-No negative inputs
-addToCart() rejects zero or negative quantities.
-User::getInformation() validates age to be between 5 and 120.
-purchaseCart() checks available stock before deducting so you can’t go negative.
+==Aotearoa Treasures Inventory Management System==
+#Project by Arleia, Bailey, Oskar

+# Overview
+The Aotearoa Treasures Inventory Management System is a C++ application developed for Aotearoa Treasures Ltd. It is designed to manage inventory and customer purchases across three store locations: Wellington CBD, Christchurch, and Auckland.
+The program features separate access modes for Admins and Customers, each with tailored functionality.

+#Admin Features (as of 15/06)
+#Login using hard-coded credentials (ADMIN / PASSWORD) + STAFF / PASSWORD )
+#Browse store products by selecting a store

+#Access the Manage Roster submenu:
+-Add Staff
+-Delete Staff
+- Show All Staff Scheduled (displayed in a formatted table)
+- Roster Staff Functions (placeholder for future expansion)
+- View low-stock alerts for any products with fewer than 5 units
+- Return to main menu

+#Customer Features
+- Register a new account or sign in using a username and password
+- Browse products by store location
+- Add products to the cart by selecting product number and quantity
+- View the shopping cart, including an itemized list, subtotals, and total
+- Purchase products, which updates inventory and tracks user spending
+- View spending summary through the account section
+- Sign out, which clears the current cart

+#Technologies Used
+Language: C++
+-Development Environment: Visual Studio Community 2022
+- Version Control: Git and GitHub
+-Project Management: Trello

+#Completed Features
+Persistent cart functionality was implemented using a global vector to allow users to accumulate multiple items before checkout.
+The purchaseCart function deducts purchased items from stock, calculates the total price, updates the user’s cumulative spend, and then clears the cart.
+#Store searching is supported through a keyword-based search function within each store's inventory.
+After logging in, users can view a summary of their total spending using the viewSummary function.
+#Admins can access a Low Stock Alerts option to identify items with stock levels below five.
+All input values are validated to prevent negative or zero quantities.
+Age input during user registration is also validated to be within a logical range (5 to 120).

+#Completed Task List
+-Cart supports multiple items (completed by Arleia) -Users can purchase products and update store inventory -Search function allows keyword-based queries within a store -Users can view a summary of their total spending
+- Admin panel includes a stock notification system
+- Input validation prevents negative or invalid entries

+#Final Notes
+The system is now fully functional with all core features implemented.
+The team has completed all originally planned tasks and is satisfied with the outcome.
+Future updates could include expanded account details and payment gateway.